7 Watering Tools That Will Solve Your Dry Yard Problems

 Avoid evaporation and runoff by delivering water directly above thirsty root balls with a drip irrigation set up.
 A starter kit is perfect for small beds or up to six containers.
 You can also cut and shape the hose to work for your garden.

-If you don't want to fill up the watering can every day, use watering stakes to do the job for you.
+If you don't want to fill up and lug around a watering can every day, use watering stakes to do the job for you.
 Stick one of these terra-cotta stakes into a planter, then fill a wine bottle with water to set on top.
-The terra-cotta will slowly release water to your container garden so the plants have a consistent source of moisture, but aren't sitting in soggy soil.
+The terra-cotta will slowly release water to your container garden, so the plants have a consistent source of moisture but aren't sitting in soggy soil.
 Plus, the stakes will fit any long-neck bottle, so they're a good way to recycle and help hydrate your garden at the same time.

 Oversize Watering Can

-If you decide to water by hand, reduce trips to the faucet with a lightweight yet durable plastic watering can that holds over 3 gallons of water.
-A removable rose spout creates a fine, even spray that's perfect for watering delicate flowers or sprouts.
+If you decide to water by hand, reduce trips to the faucet with this lightweight yet durable plastic watering can that holds over 3 gallons of water.
+A removable rose spout creates a fine, even spray that's perfect for watering smaller plants or sprouts.

 High-Tech Rain Gauge

 With a wireless rain gauge, you can check outdoor conditions without leaving your chair.
-The self-emptying rain collector wirelessly reports rainfall amounts and outdoor temperatures to an indoor monitor with LCD display.
-The monitor also tracks rainfall amounts for the previous 365 days, so you’ll know if you’ve received an inch of rainfall during the past week or if you need to get out and water.
+The self-emptying rain collector wirelessly reports rainfall amounts and outdoor temperatures to an indoor monitor with an easy-to-read LCD.
+The monitor also tracks rainfall amounts for the previous 365 days, so you’ll know if you’ve received at least an inch of rainfall during the past week or if you need to get out and water.